 Familiarizing yourself with the different parts of a bike chain is essential when you need to replace one.
 It will allow you to understand how the chain works and identify which parts need repairing or replacing.
 By knowing the different components of a bike chain, you’ll be able to order replacement parts with ease and save money by doing the repairs yourself.
 It’s also helpful to keep your bike chain clean and lubricated to ensure it lasts longer and functions correctly.

-Read Also: How to Make Your Mountain Bike Faster: Tips and Tricks for Speed Junkies
+Read Also: How to Easily Change the Shifter Cable on Your Mountain Bike

 Preparation: Tools and Accessories Needed for Chain Replacement